-(3) Share based compensation expense is accelerated for share based awards with graded vesting service conditions under IFRS, while it is recorded straight-line under U.S. GAAP.
+(2) Share based compensation expense is accelerated for share based awards with graded vesting service conditions under IFRS, while it is recorded straight-line under U.S. GAAP.

-(4) Differences in depreciation due to componentization and impairment reversal under IFRS.
+(3) Differences in depreciation due to componentization and impairment reversal under IFRS.

-(5) Differences in the amortization of the discount on borrowings and financing costs.
+(4) Differences in the amortization of the discount on borrowings and financing costs.

-(6) Other financial income (losses) not recognized in the Consolidated Statement of Profit (Loss) under U.S. GAAP (see Note 28).
+(5) Other financial income not recognized in the Consolidated Statement of Operations under U.S. GAAP (see Note 27).

-(7) Differences in book and tax basis under IFRS and U.S. GAAP, with the largest difference related to property and equipment.
+(6) Differences in book and tax basis under IFRS and U.S. GAAP, with the largest difference related to property and equipment.